hannes-dev/giti/README.md

 # giti

-Small command line interface to multi-select files to be added
+Small command line interface to multi-select files to be staged in git